 Maintenance procedures and recommendations follow, pertaining to specific components and/or assemblies used on your trailer.

-catastrophic beam failure causing a serious accident, leading to injury or death.
+Do not drill or weld main beams!
+Welding or drilling main beams will void any warranty and may result in catastrophic beam failure causing a serious accident, leading to injury or death.

 MAINTENANCE SAFETY